marlonbarrios/duets-in-latent-space/README.md

 - [LIVE APP](https://marlonbarrios.github.io/the_body_of_the_text/)

+  ### In the works

+  Daniel

+  Symbiont

+  paxton-Brooks

+  the golden braid

+  sunyata

+  Husky

 ### Remembering Steve Paxton (1939-2024)

 *Developed at Art and Research Residency at Lake Studios Berlin February 2024*